 For your own safety, follow the points below in the order they are given ⇒ :

 2. Find the vehicle lift point fig. 185 under the vehicle that is closest to the wheel you will be changing.
+Check the side sill marking first, then look underneath to identify the reinforced area where the jack must engage.

 3. Crank the jack upward so that it is still positioned under the vehicle lift point.
+Raise it slowly at first, keeping the jack vertical and aligned with the jacking point.

 4. Make sure the entire base of the jack is seated securely on the ground and that the base of the jack is located exactly directly below the lift point fig. 186 and fig. 187.
+If the base is off-center, tilted, or resting on loose material, lower the jack and reposition it before continuing.

 5. Straighten the jack and continue cranking the claw on the top of the jack upward until the claw is positioned on the jacking point under the vehicle fig. 187.
+The claw must firmly grip the sill and must not press against trim, paintwork, or any unsupported edge.

 WARNING